spm/spm-docs/docs/tutorials/fmri_preprocessing/smoothing.md

 Smoothing is the process of averaging the signal in each voxel with a weighted average of the signal of neighbouring voxels.

 ??? info "Why smooth my data?"
     Smoothing is a common step performed as part of fMRI data preprocessing.
-Although it might seem counterintuitive since it decreases the spatial resolution of the data, it has several benefits.
+Although it might seem counter-intuitive since it decreases the spatial resolution of the data, it has several benefits.
 Smoothing increases the signal-to-noise ratio (i.e. enhances the signal), compensates for minor differences in neuroanatomy across individuals, and can further help with [normalisation](./normalisation.md) by improving the mapping of small structures to the template space.

     For a thorough overview of issues related to smoothing, see the SPM book: